tadpole-share/tadpole-share.github.io/hackathon.md

 - *Teams can collaborate using Slack, Zoom and Visual Studio Code.*

 ## Teams
-Eight teams have signed up to participate in the challenge.
-We are planning a pre-meeting with each team, preferably on Tuesday July 14.
-In those meetings, we would like to discuss any questions the teams have as well as the expectations of the hackathon, the current status of their algorithms and the expertise or help they expect to need.
+Five teams are participating in the challenge.
+We had a pre-meeting with each team on Tuesday July 14.
+In those meetings, we discussed questions the teams have as well as the expectations of the hackathon, the current status of their algorithms and the expertise or help they expect to need.

 ## Platforms
 The hackathon will take place online, using the following platforms:
 - *Website:* [Central place](https://tadpole-share.github.io/hackathon/) for information and announcements.
 - *Slack:* Main communication channel before and during the hackathon.
 Please, join our [Slack channel]( https://join.slack.com/t/tadpole-hq/shared_invite/zt-9mhtywyc-S37gj3PFZ2bWDZc2t6u7xw).
-- *Zoom:* All presentations and collaboration sessions will be held on Zoom.
-Zoom links will be shared in Slack.
+- *Zoom:* All presentations and collaboration sessions will be held [here](https://us02web.zoom.us/j/83696153298?pwd=Z0UyNFhPeEtGSjFWdVRqVTJBdVppQT09).
 - *Visual Studio Code:* Collaboration sessions will use Visual Studio Code for working on the same code live.
 Download [Visual Studio Code](https://code.visualstudio.com/) and the [Live Share Extension](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare).
 To use Live Share, a [GitHub](https://github.com/) account is required.
 Find [here](https://www.youtube.com/watch?v=cJ-A4HPUSeU) a YouTube tutorial on Live Share.

 ## Preparation